christiansmith/ngGAPI/README.md

 ## Status

-This is a work in progress and usage is subject to change.
-Currently only Youtube is supported, but I'm working (as of 10/3/2013) in my spare time to implement the rest of the APIs.
-Glad to spend some time pair programming with anyone that wants to contribute.
-If you want to use ngGAPI but something is missing or doesn't work as expected, please submit an issue.
+Currently Youtube, Google+, Google Calendar, and parts of Blogger and Google Drive are implemented.
+I'm working (as of 10/20/2013) in my spare time to support the rest of the APIs.
+[Erik Isaksen](https://github.com/Nevraeka) is helping with this and [an example app](https://github.com/christiansmith/ngOAuthExamples).
+Glad to spend some time pair programming with anyone else that wants to contribute.
+If you want to use ngGAPI but something is missing or doesn't work as expected, please submit an issue, or better yet a pull request.
 Thanks in advance!

 ## Install